 An Update on the LED Lights, Misting Unit, & Equipment inside my Orchidarium

-Discover how the Phalaenopsis orchids inside this Orchidarium have grown from September 2019 to June 2021, in a dedicated Phalaenopsis update that focuses entirely on the Phalaenopsis species that reside inside this enclosure.
+In my next update, I’ll show you how the Phalaenopsis orchids inside this Orchidarium have grown over the past year (from August 2018 to September 2019) in a dedicated Phalaenopsis update that focuses entirely on the Phalaenopsis species that reside inside this enclosure.

-If you’re interested in my Orchidarium, you’ll find every single article I’ve written about this Orchidarium, listed here.
+If you’re interested in this terrarium, you’ll find every single article I’ve written about this Orchidarium, listed here.

 Orchidarium Set Up